hheshanj/M3-LocalVault/README.md

     ```

 ---

-@hheshanj
-I hate python and definitely doesn't use arch
+> I hate python and definitely doesn't use arch

 ---
 *Disclaimer: This project is for educational purposes and personal use.
 Always keep a backup of your master salt and key files in a separate secure location.*